pulumi/docs/content/blog/crosswalk-kubernetes/index.md

 Since our initial launch last year, we have added many different CI/CD integrations, including support for GitLab, Codefresh, Azure DevOps, Octopus Deploy, GitHub Actions, and more.
 This enables delivery at global scale.
 In fact, one of our customers continuously deploys to 80 different environments across their development and infrastructure operations teams.

-Finally, we are excited to release a new technology today, [Cloud Query Language (CQL) for Kubernetes](https://github.com/pulumi/pulumi-query-kubernetes), that leverages the Pulumi object model to ask operational queries about your cluster and its applications.
+Finally, we are excited to release a new technology in preview today, a new `query` command, and library of Kubernetes queries, that leverages the Pulumi object model to ask operational queries about your cluster and its applications.
 This includes queries like “How many distinct versions of MySQL are running in my cluster?”, “Which Pods are exposed to the Internet via a load-balanced Service?”, and so on.

 For instance, this query shows the distinct versions of MySQL inside your cluster: